 Get the latest updates and event listings from the International Rescue Committee in New York, NY, and learn how you can help welcome newly arrived refugees.

-Open Volunteer and Intern positions in NY
+Citizenship and Immigration Intern in NY

 The Immigration Program provides fee-based services to refugees, asylees, Cuban/Haitian entrants and other immigrants in New York.
 The intern will work closely with IRC staff to provide legal services to clients seeking assistance with various immigration forms.

 The Cultural Orientation Volunteer Teacher will teach Cultural Orientation classes once or twice per week, using IRC’s established curriculum.

 Refugee Resettlement Intern in NY

 The Refugee Resettlement Intern for the IRC in New York will assist Resettlement Services staff in providing reception and placement services to newly arrived refugees.